DaveBackus/Data_Bootcamp_Book/pandas-input.md

 * Old-style Excel file.
 Save as an "Excel 97-2003 (*.xls)" file under the name `test.xls`.
 * CSV file.
 Save as a "CSV (Comma delimited) (*.csv)" file under the name `test.csv`.

-Each of these options show up in Excel when we choose "Save As."
+Each of these options shows up in Excel when we choose "Save As."

 **Find the file.**  Ok, now where is the file?
 We know, it's in the `Data_Bootcamp` directory, but where is that?
 We need the complete path so we can tell Python where to find it.